 Provide some much-needed vitamins to your scurvy-ridden crew with a tasty and decorative watermelon pirate ship.
 Slice the watermelon in half lengthwise.
 Then, use a melon baller to remove the insides of the watermelon and set aside.

 Cut the sides of the hollowed-out watermelon to look like the sides of a pirate ship.
 Replace the watermelon balls in the ship along with a mix of other cut-up fruit such as cantaloupe, blackberries, and strawberries for a colorful and healthy treat.
 Add a skewer with a skull pirate flag for a dastardly touch.

 Pirate Booty Bags

 Send your guests home with some memorable treats and party favors.
-Pack a mini treasure chest or a Jake and the Neverland Pirates loot bag with chocolate gold coins, pirate tattoos, and other fun and memorable prizes or food items.
+Pack a mini treasure chest or a Jake and the Neverland Pirates loot bag with chocolate gold coins, and other fun and memorable prizes or food items.

 Don’t forget to serve your pirates delicacies on Jake and the Neverland Pirates place settings with a themed tablecloth and centerpieces.
 You can pull it all together with some skull and crossbow flags hanging around the room and balloons to match.
 With just a little planning and a few creative ideas, your little pirates will remember this party as aaargh-uably the best pirate party ever.